Diagnostic procedures

 Can I test my wideband (also known as planar, or 5-wire) sensor?

-The operation of the planar or wideband sensor is very different to traditional types.
-The only way to test it is to use a scan tool plugged into the OBD-II (on board diagnostics) port of the vehicle.
-This will translate the output of the sensor into a form you will be able to read, but it requires the use of specialist equipment.
+The best way to test operation is to use a scan tool plugged into the OBD-II (on board diagnostics) port of the vehicle.
+This will translate the output of the sensor into a form you will be able to read.

 Because of the internal circuitry used in a wideband oxygen sensor, you can't hook up a voltmeter or oscilloscope to read the sensor's output directly.
 A wideband O2 sensor produces a signal that varies not only in amplitude but direction.
 That makes it quite different from a conventional oxygen sensor that produces a voltage signal that bounces back and forth between 0.1 and 0.9 volts.